Sirius0531/final_project/README.md

 Project [Dashboard](https://sirius0531.github.io/final_project/)

 ## Topic:
 Predicting the average salary of jobs in the data industry based on different variables using a linear regression model.
-We wanted to see how factors such as company, location and experience affect the expected salary.
+We wanted to see how factors such as company, location, and experience affect the expected salary.

 ### The reason the topic was selected
 We selected this topic because it was one that was of interest to all of us including our classmates.
 As we graduate from this course and enter the job market we have a frame of reference when negotiating offers.
 ### Questions the team hopes to answer with the data
 Our goal throughout this analysis was to better educate us on the salary levels of different data-related jobs.
-We wanted to see how  do different factors, such as:
+We wanted to see how do the different factors, such as:
 - Location
 - Years of experience
 - Gender